Our Experience of Baby/Toddler Floor Beds

 Are there any other positives?

 Quite simply: it's nicer.
-I hated Matilda being in the cot - it was difficult for me to reach her, impossible for her to reach me, and the act of shutting her away behind cot bars was so far from the loving, cuddling, emotionally accessible parenting I wanted to do that it often reduced me to tears.
+I hated MM being in the cot - it was difficult for me to reach her, impossible for her to reach me, and the act of shutting her away behind cot bars was so far from the loving, cuddling, emotionally accessible parenting I wanted to do that it often reduced me to tears.
 Bedtime and night wakings are now calm, affectionate times rather than battles and there's no understating how happy that makes me.

 It also saves you from having to transition your kid from cot to toddler bed, toddler bed to big bed, and it saves you the cost of a toddler bed and little sheets.